hugecheese/morpheus/README.md

 # Matrix Spec TODO
 - Fix `displayname` vs `display_name`
 - Make most booleans required (`false` is usually correct when field is absent)
 - Make more things required (servers will commonly serve empty things as `[]`/`{}` anyway).
-Another example, `m.typing.user_ids` sets the array to required, even if there may be no elements, but this is not done most of the time.
+Another example, `m.typing::user_ids` sets the array to required, even if there may be no elements, but this is not done most of the time.
 - Make `room_version` required
 - Question: why is the `state_key` one level back in room events?
 - From `join` to `join` == changing display name??
 I feel like there is a more understanble way to present an event that changes someone's display name without some join-but-not-really-a-join solution.